Have a symptom?

-Meningitis is an infection of the fluid of a person's spinal cord and the...
+Meningitis is an infection of the fluid of a person's spinal cord and the fluid that...
 (Source: excerpt from Meningococcal Disease (General): DBMD)

-Meningitis is an illness in which there is inflammation of the tissues that cover the brain and...
+Meningitis is an illness in which there is inflammation of the tissues that cover the...
 (Source: excerpt from Viral (Aseptic) Meningitis: DVRD)

 Inflammation of the arachnoid membrane and adjacent subarachnoid space.
 (On-line Medical Dictionary)

 Infectious disease characterized by inflammation of the meninges (the tissues that surround the brain or spinal cord) usually caused by a bacterial infection; symptoms include headache and stiff neck and fever and nausea

 Inflammation of the meninges.

 The list of organs typically affected by Meningitis may include, but is not limited to:

 The list below shows some of the causes of Meningitis mentioned in various sources: